Editors Agree: Wearing This French Perfume Brand Immediately Signposts That You're Chic

 Key Notes: Tuberose, orange blossom, jasmine, marine accord

-If you have a penchant for creamy white florals, then you'll love Do Son.
+If you have a penchant for creamy white floral perfumes or tuberose scents, then you'll love Do Son.
 In fact it's also one of Kate Moss's favourite Diptyque perfumes.
 Talking to WWD, she said, "So now, my perfume of choice is Do Son by Diptyque."

-Its fresh yet creamy tuberose and jasmine notes combined with floral orange blossom make this scent so pretty and ideal for springtime and summer months.
+It's fresh yet creamy tuberose and jasmine notes combined with floral orange blossom make this scent so pretty and ideal for springtime and summer months.
 For light and breezy scent, it has impressive staying power too, and it always gets me compliments when I wear it.
 It's the ultimate creamy floral scent.
+The eau de toilette is breezier and marine-like, but the eau de parfum is more sultry and longer-lasting.

 Fragrance Family: Chypre